tonyjih/Mega-Man-World-5-Mega-Buster-Restoration/README.md

 Some behavior differs from Mega Man IV / Rockman World 4, suggesting that this may have been an early or experimental Mega Man World 5 version of the buster before the Mega Arm became the final default weapon.

-Use v1.0 if you want to experience the initially restored unused buster behavior before the v1.1 refinements.
+Use v1.0 if you want to experience the initially restored unused buster behavior before the later refinements.